elasticio/elasticio.github.io/content/_components/rest-api/index.md

 ## HTTP Headers

-You can to get HTTP response header only if ``Don`t throw Error on Failed Calls`` option is checked.
+You can get HTTP response header only if ``Don`t throw Error on Failed Calls`` option is checked.
 In this case output structure of component will be:

 ```js